-Volunteers are essential to our ability to accomplish our mission.
-Without our dedicated volunteers who generously give their time and energy to keep our Resource Centre, our Office, our Thrift Shop, and our Childcare running smoothly, we would not be able to offer such a wide range and high quality of services.
+Volunteers are essential in our ability to accomplish our mission.
+Without our dedicated volunteers, who generously give their time and energy to keep our Administration, Thrift Shop, Resource Centre and Childcare running smoothly, we would not be able to offer such a wide range and high quality services.

 There are a number of positions for which we accept volunteer applications on an ongoing basis.
-Click on the links to download the Volunteer Job Description for the following positions.
+Click on the links to download the Volunteer Application and Job Description for the following positions.

-- Cashiers provide customer service, ring sales through the cash register, and keep the storefront tidy and organized.
+- TTS VOLUNTEER CASHIER JOB DESCRIPTION * Provide customer service, ring sales through the cash register, and keep the storefront tidy and organized.

-- Pricers assess the value of donated items and price them according to store guidelines.
+- TTS VOLUNTEER PRICERS JOB DESCRIPTION * Assess the value of donated items and price them according to store guidelines.

-- Volunteer Trainers teach new volunteers about cashiering and customer service, as well as about agency policies and safety regulations.
+- TTS VOLUNTEER TRAINER JOB DESCRIPTION * Teach new volunteers about cashiering and customer service, as well as about agency policies and safety regulations.

-Thrive Child Care: For more information contact Jess @ firstname.lastname@example.org
+Child Care: For more information contact Jess @ email@example.com CHILD CARE VOLUNTEER APPLICATION

 All volunteers will be required to sign a Confidentiality Agreement, agreeing to keep all client information confidential.
-All volunteers will also be required to sign a Disclosure Statement, stating if they have any criminal convictions or current criminal charges.
-Positions that work with children or work one-on-one with clients will require a Child Abuse Registry Check and a Child Abuse Registry Check, at the applicant’s expense.
-Having a criminal record or criminal charges does not necessarily mean that a person cannot volunteer – a decision will be made based on the recency of the charges and their relevancy to the position.
+Volunteers will also be required to sign a Disclosure Statement, stating if they have any criminal convictions or current criminal charges.
+Positions that work with children or work one-on-one with clients will require a Child Abuse Registry Check, at the applicant’s expense.
+Having a criminal record or criminal charges does not necessarily mean that a person cannot volunteer – a decision will be made based on the recency of the charges and the relevancy to the position.